sayedpfe/MCP/README.md

 - "Generate 3 random passwords with length 12"
 - "What resources are available?"
 - "Read the project information resource"
+- "Use the code-review prompt for TypeScript code focusing on performance"
+- "Generate a writing-helper prompt for professional email to executives"

 ## 🎓 Learning Path (Your 7-Day Journey)